Yerragondapalem Assembly constituency

-Yerragondapalem Assembly constituency is a Scheduled Caste reserved constituency in Prakasam district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Yerragondapalem Assembly constituency is a Scheduled Caste reserved constituency in Markapuram district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Ongole Lok Sabha constituency.

 Tatiparthi Chandrasekhar is the current MLA of the constituency, having won 2024 Andhra Pradesh Legislative Assembly election from YSR Congress Party.
 As of 2019, there are a total of 200,379 electors in the constituency.
 The constituency was established in 2008, as per the Delimitation Orders (2008).